- Neat wireless system – no wires!

 The Orbitsound M12 doesn’t try too hard to differentiate itself with its design.
 Its soundbar is, and wants to be, a fairly anonymous black box.
 If a soundbar dominates a room like a Bowers & Wilkins Zeppelin Air, it’s probably not doing its job very well.

-Both parts of the Orbitsound M12 feel a little lightweight, but raise no build quality concerns.
+Both main parts of the Orbitsound M12 feel a little lightweight, but raise no build quality concerns.
 We particularly like the magnetised soundbar grille.
 In fact we’d advise keeping this attached, as the paper cones and guileless driver housings underneath aren’t exactly pretty – the grille is clearly there for its aesthetic benefit as well as to protect the cones.

 Orbitsound M12 – Sound Quality and DriversAlthough the Orbitsound M12 does not try to use DSP to emulate surround sound, and doesn’t start bouncing the sound off walls for the same effect, it does do some clever things.
 They relate to creating a stereo effect rather than a surround one, though.